Sanja969/House-Rental-API/README.md

 ### Install and start

-- Run the command bellow in your terminal to get all required files:
+- Run the command below in your terminal to get all required files:

 ```
 bundle install
 ```
+rails db:drop db:create db:migrate
 ```
 rails s
 ```